Ledger-Donjon/scaffold/README.md

 # Scaffold

-Scaffold is an electronic motherboard designed for security evaluation of integrated circuits and embedded platforms.
-The board can be controlled through USB using the Python3 API, enabling easy automation of tests.
+When performing hardware security evaluation of integrated circuits and embedded platforms, the first step is to setup the device to be able to automate tests, retrieve results and trigger instruments to perform measurements or inject faults.
+Scaffold is an electronic motherboard designed to quickly setup, instrument and test cirtcuits.
+The board can be controlled through USB using a Python3 API, enabling easy development of tests.
+All the project is Open-Hardware and Open-Source.

 ![Scaffold board pictures](docs/pictures/board-anim.gif)